tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 Unlike kana which you can learn in a matter of few days no matter what method you pick, learning kanji is apparently more difficult, and there are many methods of doing it.

+****

+## How to approach kanji

 To pick the right method
 you have to understand why you want to learn kanji in the first place.
 The "practice how you play" principle applies here as well.
-Kanji do not exist in a vacuum, instead they're used to writing Japanese words, so in order to "learn" them all you need to do is learn words.
+Kanji do not exist in a vacuum, instead they're used to write Japanese words, so in order to "learn" them all you need to do is learn words.

+The only time you ever need to do anything with kanji is when you are either reading a word or writing a word.
+So, as long as you can read and write words, your kanji problems are solved.

 To learn a word means to memorize how it's read and what it means.
-Over time as you keep learning words you unconsciously get better at recognizing the kanji.
+Over time as you keep learning words, you unconsciously get better at recognizing the kanji.

 We advise against learning kanji readings in isolation.
 Very often a kanji character has a number of completely different readings.
 Not only learning all of them is an enormous task, but it's impossible to apply the knowledge to real native content when reading.

-****
+It is glaringly obvious,
+but people who have been exposed to Japanese textbooks and tranditional language learning in general are trapped by Dogma and have simply never actually thought it through.

 ## Kanji composition